ALIGNMENT | INTERNSHIP

 After iterating, we hopped on another round of calls to gather more feedback.

-The colors were discouraging
+Issue: The colors were discouraging

 Users, especially team members, felt discouraged when seeing red on the dashboard, interpreting it as failure rather than an area for improvement.
 Leadership also noted that the red/yellow/green system created unnecessary anxiety instead of fostering alignment.
 Our color choices were impacting team morale and engagement.